-Do you know that ALL our pots come with a fitted water tray?
+Do you know that ALL our pots come with a drip tray?

 We work hard to include this really important feature in all our designs, allowing you to avoid using these unsightly plastic pots and to pot your plant directly into your vessel!
 How great is that?!